Skip to main content

 Processing History

 This collection was processed by Martha Tenney and Shannon O'Neill, and the finding aid written by Johana Godfrey in 2011.
-This finding aid was updated by Alex Hastings in June 2016.
-This finding aid was updated by Joan Hsiao in April 2018.
-This finding aid was updated by Aziza Rahman in June 2019.
+The finding aid was revised by Olivia Newsome in 2023.
+Additions to the collection were processed by numerous archivists, including Alex Hastings in June 2016, Joan Hsiao in April 2018, Aziza Rahman in June 2019, and Katelyn Landry in September 2024.
+In June 2025, Olivia Newsome processed a significant digital accural.

 Title